 If you can afford to up the budget a bit, then some of the larger SUVs might be just the upgrade for your rental in Iceland.
 Reliable, almost unbreakable, the Toyota Landcruiser is big and solid, an iconic off-roader that can cope with pretty much anything.
 The Mitsubishi Outlander is dependable and unpretentious, while the Nissan X-Trail will comfortably carry a larger group and has a similarly trustworthy reputation.

-Driving in Iceland is a pleasure.
+is a pleasure.
 Exploring off the beaten track is one of the great advantages of renting a car.
 Where will your vehicle take you?